javbotero/Outer-Coast/_includes/faq.md

 If you’re interested in applying, <a href="{{ site.root }}/contact.html" class="blue-grey-text body-link">let us know</a>.
 We’ll keep in touch and contact you when applications are open.

-We are also exploring running a pilot academic program for high school students the summer of 2018.
-Again, if interested, drop us a line.

 ### Will there be any gender-based eligibility requirements?

 No, none at all.
 A point of differentiation from Deep Springs, Outer Coast welcomes all students, regardless of gender.